 A notary public is a person appointed by a state agency to witness the signing of documents, such as property deeds in which one person sells a piece of property to another.
-For more on what a notary does, see the National Notary Association's What is a Notary Public?
+For more on the duties of a notary public, see the National Notary Association's What is a Notary Public?

 A notary keeps a journal of documents that are notarized.
-The journal has a line item on each transaction that includes a general description of the document being signed, the date it was notarized and the signatures of the parties to the transaction.
+The journal has a line for each transaction that includes a general description of the document being signed, the date it was notarized and the signatures of the parties to the transaction.

 If a member of the public requests a copy of a transaction listed in a notary public's journal, California law requires the notary to supply a photocopy of the line item in the journal within 15 business days.